 Sometimes security and reliability requirements are quite significant, numerous and prohibit using any third-party or open-source software within app development.
 For example, it’s obvious that every app for the military, police, or government must be free of such elements and the inherent risks they would bring.
 Due to the Node.js repositories being jam-packed with open-source items, it’s hard to develop your app fully ignoring third-party packages.

-Yahoo And Their SPAs
+Yahoo and their SPAs

 Yahoo started their relationships with Node.js in 2009 — less than a year after the framework’s initial release.
 Starting with the simplest tasks, Yahoo then expanded their Node.js usage.
 The framework championed by Yahoo developers is a highly scalable tool with great performance-increasing potential.